Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 In order to define the arithmetic wavefront set $\wf_\ari(\pi)$, we extract arithmetic information from the enhanced $L$-parameter $(\varphi,\chi)$ associated with $\pi$ by the method of the consecutive descents of enhanced $L$-parameters (Sections \ref{ssec-LPD} and \ref{ssec-WFSA}).
 This method generalizes the one originally used by two of the authors in \cite{JZ18}.
 The technical base of this method is the local Gan-Gross-Prasad conjecture for classical groups (\cite{GGP12}), which is now a theorem as mentioned above.

 The classical groups $G$ considered in this paper include $F$-quasisplit groups and their pure inner forms.
-For completeness the metaplectic double cover $\Mp_{2n}(F)$ of the symplectic group $\Sp_{2n}(F)$ is also included.
+For completeness, the metaplectic double cover $\Mp_{2n}(F)$ of the symplectic group $\Sp_{2n}(F)$ is also included.
 According to the local Langlands conjecture for $G$ over $F$, for each local $L$-parameter $\varphi$, there exists a finite subset ($L$-packet) $\Pi_\varphi(G)$ of $\Pi_F(G)$ that is assigned to $\varphi$ via the local Langlands correspondence for $G$.
-Such an assignment is unique, up to a choice of the $F$-rationality, for the classical groups considered in this paper (see \cite{Hm22, K22} for detailed discussion of such a uniqueness issue in general).
+Such an assignment is unique, up to a choice of the $F$-rationality, for the classical groups considered in this paper (see \cite{Hm22, K23} for detailed discussion of such a uniqueness issue in general).
 Following \cite{V93}, one may define the local Vogan packet $\Pi_\varphi[G^*]$ associated to $\varphi$ for each $F$-quasisplit group $G^*$ (see \eqref{lvp} for definition).
 For classical groups, the component group $\CS_\varphi$ associated to $\varphi$ is an abelian $2$-group.
 The Vogan version of the local Langlands conjecture (\cite{V93}) asserts that for each $\pi\in\Pi_\varphi[G^*]$, there exists a unique character $\chi$ of $\CS_\varphi$ assigned to $\pi$.
 We may write

-Here $a\in F^\times$ indicates the dependence of the $F$-rationality of the local Langlands correspondence (the assignment), as explained in \ref{ssec-RLLC}.
-In this case, the pair $(\varphi,\chi)$ is called the enhanced $L$-parameter of $\pi$.
+Here $a\in F^\times$ indicates the dependence of the $F$-rationality of the local Langlands correspondence (the assignment), which will be explained in Section \ref{ssec-RLLC}.
+In this case, the pair $(\varphi,\chi)$ is called the {\sl enhanced $L$-parameter of $\pi$}.
 The local $L$-parameter $\varphi$ is called {\it generic} if the local Vogan packet contains at least one generic member, i.e. a member with a non-zero Whittaker model with a choice of Whittaker data.
 We refer to Section \ref{sec-LLC} for the details and notations.